 - A Montana Supreme Court decision, Wild v.
 Fregein Construction and Montana State Compensation Insurance Fund, outlines a very strict interpretation of the Montana definition of Independent Contractor.
 Consequently, the Montana Dept. of Labor and Industry explains new IC laws simply and clearly.

 - Questions?
-Check the ICEC application, which includes the 15 point criteria list to qualify as an IC, or the Independent Contractor Central Unit’s FAQ page
+Check the ICEC application, which includes the 15 point criteria list to qualify as an IC.

 - FOAM has developed a sample Independent Contractor Memorandum of Agreement for use by outfitters or guides who wish to clarify their working relationship in writing.
 FOAM recommends outfitters and guides or outfitters acting as guides having this or a similar document on file to help meet the IC standards in case a question of your working relationship arises.

-Use this Independent contractor exemption certificate application or contact the Independent Contractor Central Unit, (406) 444-9029, for an application.
+Use this Independent contractor exemption certificate application or contact the Registration Section, (406) 444-7734, for an application.
 The application is in three parts: